Dmnk28/space-tourism/starter-package/README.md

     * Mainly for trying out how to render different attributes/components depending on screensize.
     * Could maybe have been solved easier by using CSS-modules per page, defining the BackgroundImage.
 But the other way was more exciting to practice
 * Backdrop-Filter workaround for Mozilla Firefox with transparent background and @support () {} for Chrome and others which are supporting backdrop-filter

+## To Solve:
+* Underline Indicator Active Design works in Chromium but not in Firefox.
+Why?